vijeshm/pythondependencygraph/README.md

 * For starters, you could use it to find the number of modules that a particular module is dependent on.
 Its just the outdegree of the module node.
 * Next, you could find how two modules are related (or even find out if they are even related at all).
 Thats easy, just find out a path from source to destination.
 Simple, isnt it?
 * Ok, lets get a bit more serious.
 Wouldnt you want to find out the hotshots of the modules?
 No?
 Oh cmon.
 Its simple you see, the node with the highest number of paths ending with that node is numero uno hotshot, and the pattern follows.
 * Now, more serious stuff coming up.
 Buckle up!
 Ever wondered what the most "important" import would be?
-Technically speaking, this would be the node with the highest betweenness centrality.
+Technically speaking, this would be the edge with the highest betweenness centrality.

 Given a dependency graph, you'd be able to deduce all these cool stuff just with the right tools and a few mouse clicks.
-So, what are you waiting for? start generating those graphs
+So, what are you waiting for? start generating those graphs.